 ;#SM createoutport<portname> <drivername>

 Creates a new port for the specified driver.
-On Windows, the only driver that supports creating new ports is DLS synthesizer.
-On the Mac, specifying the driver name creates a virtual output port you can use to communicate with other MIDI applications, while specifying the driver name creates another port exclusively assigned to the DLS synthesizer., which creates a new port to talk to the
+This is only possible on Mac machines.
+Windows is unsupported.
+On Mac, specifying the DLS synthesizer.driver name creates a virtual output port you can use to communicate with other MIDI applications, while specifying the driver name creates another port exclusively assigned to the

 ;#SM deleteoutport<portname> <drivername>